 however you wish)

-- While the hominy is cooking, saute the onions and garlic in some of
+- Saute the onions and garlic in some of the oil.

 - Cut the pork into bite size pieces.